Will the Nuremberg Moot Court take place in 2021?

 Team Members shall bring all the necessary material for their pleading (printed pleadings, case material, notes…).

-The organizers will provide a welcome package comprising pens, notepads, and a compilation of the core ICC documents (Rome Statute, Rules of Procedure and Evidence…), as well as the Nuremberg Principles.
+The organizers will provide a welcome package comprising pens, notepads, and a compilation of the core ICC documents (Rome Statute, Rules of Procedure and Evidence…), as well as the Nuremberg Principles (not applicable to the 2021 online competition).

 Will I stand or sit when presenting my arguments?

 The Team Member presenting the argument will stand during her/his presentation.
-The other Team Members will sit.
+The other Team Members will sit (not applicable to the 2021 online competition).

 Are any visits part of the competition?

 No. Participants are free to visit sites in their spare time.
 The organizers recommend a visit to the Memorium Nuremberg Trials and the Documentation Center Nazi Party Rally Grounds.
-Both museums can be accessed free of charge by the participating teams.
+Both museums can be accessed free of charge by the participating teams (not applicable to the 2021 online competition).